yorabl/Ceph-integration-plugin/ceph_integration_tempest_plugin/README.rst

 * The plugin uses Openstack public interfaces.
 * The plugin should not change the database directly
 * The plugin will clean up after itself, as a rule
+* The plugin will verify every storage related action on the Ceph storage as well, using RBD